bgriffen/academic-kickstart/content/about.md

 Hi.
 I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.

-I'm currently Chief Technology Officer and co-founder at [Dynomics](https:/www.dynomics.com), a startup focused on reversing heart failure by deploying complex *in silico* and *in vitro* systems at the intersection of computer science, machine learning, biology and bioengineering.
+I'm currently Chief Technology Officer and co-founder at [Dynomics](https:/www.dynomics.com), a startup focused on discoverying targeted therapies to reverse heart failure using complex *in silico* and *in vitro* systems.

-In a past life, I was a computational astrophysicist and Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation suite at MIT focusing on the origin and evolution of the Milky Way as well as project collaborator on the more general galaxy formation project of [Illustris](http://www.illustris-project.org/) at the Center for Astrophysics at Harvard University.
+In a past life, I was a computational astrophysicist studying galaxy formation and Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/) at MIT and contributor to the [Illustris](http://www.illustris-project.org/) at the Center for Astrophysics at Harvard University.

 ### Code